CosmoGridCollab/CosmoGridCollab.github.io/data_download.md

 The data is available via [Globus](https://www.globus.org) with CILogin.
 See this [manual page](https://docs.globus.org/how-to/get-started/) to learn how to get started with Globus.

+## Check availability in supercomputing centers

+Before transferring CosmoGrid, it may be worth to check if it has been already transfered to your HPC facility in the past.
+The copy so far exists at NERSC.
+Please contact us to obtain access.

 ## Step 1 - log into Globus

 You can use your academic login for institutions available in the CILogin, or with other ID providers.
 Here I use "ETH Zurich" as it is my organization.